-* Average customer lifetime savings calculation is based on information provided by SouthEast Bank/ Education Loan Finance customers who refinanced their student loans between 8/16/2016 and 10/7/2017.
-While those amounts represent average amounts saved, actual amounts saved will vary depending upon a number of factors.
+* Average savings calculations are based on information provided by SouthEast Bank/ Education Loan Finance customers who refinanced their student loans between 8/16/2016 and 10/25/2018.
+While these amounts represent reported average amounts saved, actual amounts saved will vary depending upon a number of factors.

 Refinancing Student Loans is Simple

 Want a smarter way to manage your student loans?
 We have many student loan refinancing repayment plans to select from.
 We offer plans that allow you to achieve your goals.
 It only takes a few minutes plus you’ll have a personal loan advisor dedicated to you every step of the way.

 See personalized savings in as little as 2 minutes.

 Explore options and choose which plan has the best rates, terms and payments for your needs.